developer-zebra/developer-zebra-site/src/ehs/4-1/guide/features/index.md

 * 1 - Enabled (touch input disabled according to configured speed threshold)

 ### Speed Threshold
-Used to set the vehicle speed (in miles per hour) at which screen blanking is enabled and touch input is disabled **(default = 10 MPH)**. **The minimum value is 5 MPH**.
+Used to set the vehicle speed (in miles per hour) at which Screen Blanking is enabled and touch input is disabled **(default = 10 MPH)**. **The minimum value is 5 MPH**.
 If a value of less than 5 is entered, the default value of 10 is used.

 <img alt="" style="height:350px" src="ehs41_screen_blanking_panel_02.png"/>
 _Click image to enlarge; ESC to exit_.